wenzaca/SmartGardenAlexa/README.md

 What Do I Do Next?
 ------------------
-* The default invocation name of your skill is 'hello python'.
+* The default invocation name of your skill is 'smart garden'.
-* Test the 'hello world' skill in the Alexa Simulator.
+* Test the 'smart garden' skill in the Alexa Simulator.
 From your AWS CodeStar project dashboard, choose the Alexa Simulator button.
 You can also go to the [Alexa Skills Kit developer console](https://developer.amazon.com/alexa/console/ask), select your skill, and choose the Test tab.
-Enable testing and type or say, "Open hello python" or "ask hello python hello".
+Enable testing and type or say, "ask smart garden" or "tell smart garden".
 * Once the skill is enabled in the Alexa Simulator, it can also be invoked on an Alexa enabled device which is registered with your Amazon developer account.
-* Understand the fundamental concepts of an Alexa skill.
-See [this video playlist](https://www.youtube.com/watch?v=hbH6gZoKcbM&list=PL2KJmkHeYQTMRyGDtVVhEnSGX6FRrkg6X).
-* Configure your project repository in your favorite IDE and iterate on your skill.
-[See instructions for cofiguring an AWS CodeCommit repository with your IDE](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html).
-* Turn your idea into a skill.
-Read the documentation for [Alexa Skills Kit](https://developer.amazon.com/docs/quick-reference/custom-skill-quick-reference.html) and the [ASK SDK](https://developer.amazon.com/docs/quick-reference/use-sdks-quick-reference.html).
-* Go to the [Alexa Skills Kit developer console](https://developer.amazon.com/alexa/console/ask) to submit, certify and publish your skill.

-NOTE : You should only make edits in the repository.
-Do not edit this skill directly in the Alexa Skills Kit developer console or using any other Alexa Skills Kit tools as the skill will get out of sync with your repository.